Turtlecrafter81/al-guides/Operation Siren Guide.md

 ## List of random events:

-### Random event that happen on entry:
+### Random events that happen on map entry:
 #### Anomaly weather zone:
-RNG Starring condition, there's a hidden loot marker in its vicinity (revealed with scanning mode) coupled with some weather tiles (currents, windstorms, weird towers etc) that rewards adaptive stats.
+RNG Starring condition, there is a hidden loot marker on the map (revealed with scanning mode) coupled with some weather tiles (currents, windstorms, weird towers etc) that reward adaptive stats.

-#### Meowficers Node
+#### Meowfficer Node
-Upon entering the tile you will be asked whether or not you want to deploy Meowficers to gather resources.
-If you choose to, your meowficcer skills will be disabled for 10 turns, then they will return with rewards. **Rewards are based on the Command Meowficcer levels and rarity.**
+A circular yellow-and-white cat paw tile.
+Upon stepping onto the tile you will be asked whether or not you want to deploy Meowfficers to gather resources.
+If you choose yes, your meowfficer skills will be disabled for approx. 10 turns, then they will return with rewards. **Rewards are based on the Command Meowfficcer levels and rarity.**

 #### Siren Coordinate Logger
-Looks like a oil rig with some cranes, moving on it and you will be ambushed twice and gain access to the device (usable 2-4 times).
-You can either spend 1 ESD to spawn a mob fleet (that doesn't drop modules) or 2 Tokens to spawn an [Energy Cache event](#energy-cache) or just a "Sparkle" loot which doesn't disappear but doesn't drop anything lucrative either.
+Resembles an oil rig with some cranes.
+Move onto it and you will be ambushed twice and gain access to the device (usable 2-4 times).
+You can either spend 1 ESD to spawn a mob fleet (that does not reward Adaptive Tuning) or 2 Tokens to spawn an [Energy Cache event](#energy-cache) or just a "Sparkle" loot which doesn't disappear but doesn't drop anything lucrative either.

 #### Akashi's Shop:
 She spawns upon entry to the map, shopping recommendation is in the [Shop Guide](#shop-guide)

 #### General Loot:
-Indicated by a "sparkle", a chest or a hidden (shown on radar and can be seen through scanning mode)
+Visibly indicated by a blue sparkling tile, hidden loot tiles do exist as well (shown on radar and can be seen through scanning mode).

 ### Random event that happen after killing a boss node:
 #### Siren floating rewards
-Spawn 5 "sparkle" tiles, use scanning mode and click on individual tiles to know what will happen.
+Spawns 5 sparkling loot tiles, use scanning mode and click on individual tiles to know what will happen.
 List of events include: Loot, Ambush and Warning Device.
-You can only collect up to 3 Loot and the other 2 will disappear, Ambush fleet drops no rewards so skip is fine, Warning Device will deletes all remaining tiles.
+You can only collect up to 3 Loot and the other 2 will disappear, Ambush fleet drops no rewards so skip is fine, Warning Device will delete all remaining loot tiles.

 #### Siren Jamming
-Box that spawn after defeating a boss.
+Purple loot box that spawns after defeating a boss.
 Scanning will show whether it will jam your fleet or not.
-Either reducing that fleet movement to 1 tile for the next 5 turns or make your fleet move twice in random direction after the next move.
+Effects are either reducing fleet movement to 1 tile for the next 5 turns or making your fleet move twice in random direction after the next move.

 #### Energy Matrix:
-Collect the Matrix on the map and deliver it to the platform to get rewards.
+Collect the square Matrix on the map and deliver it to the platform to get rewards.

 #### Energy Cache:
-Go there, use the Energy Storage Device and you get some adaptive stat, if it fails, just smash it.
-Smashing seems to never give adaptive stat.
+Go there, use an ESD and you get some adaptive stat, if it fails, just smash it.
+Smashing does not reward adaptive tuning.

 #### Siren Ambush:
-Straight forward a Siren mob spawn right on top of your fleet.
-Killing it drop some loot.
+A Siren mob spawns right on top of your fleet, forcing you into combat.
+Killing it drops some loot.

-#### Siren Rally Point:
+#### Siren Communication device:
-Calls in reinforcement every 3 turns.
+Pink device.
+Calls in reinforcement every other turn up to a limit.
 Disabled when stepping on them.

 #### Weather Anomaly:
-Usually fogs or some directional currents spawn around the fleet in a 5x5 square.
+Fog or directional currents spawn around the fleet in a 5x5 square.
 Look at the radar, go into the fog, destroy the Weather Control Tower marked with a "?" and get some loot.

 ## Obscured Zone/Fractured Sea/Treasure Map (Yellow Chests on map):
-Treasure maps are generated peusdo-randomly like in roguelites with specific patterns with each "room" is a 5x5 square roughly making up the map dotted with some chests:
+Treasure maps are generated peusdo-randomly with specific patterns.
+Generally consists of a map divided up into "rooms".
+Each "room" is a 5x5 square littered with some resource crates.
+Map size typically corresponds to corrosion number.
-- Small map has only one slightly bigger room which has the rally point.
-(Sometimes have Akashi too)
+- Small map has only one slightly bigger room which has the siren rally point.
+(Sometimes has Akashi too)
 - Medium map has 4 rooms: 2 rally points + 0-1 Weather control device + the rest are random events.
 - Big map has 9 rooms: 1 light house + 3 rally points + 0-2 Weather control devices + the rest are random events.

 #### Siren Rally Points
 Siren rally points (Red Sparkles) will keep spawning reinforcement fleets until all of them are destroyed.
 You can destroy them by moving onto them, which will force you into a fight with a siren defense fleet.
 Defeating the fleet will remove the rally point.
-Reinforcement fleets (blue in color) spawn in infinitely and they don't drop any loot, they do give META ship skill exp however.
-Clearing all Rally points spawn the Teleporter and some chests (The clearing box usually have high tier loot).
-In big maps (9 rooms) clearing 2 rally points will spawn a siren fleet which will chase your fleet down but doesn't drop any loot.
+Reinforcement fleets (blue siren mob nodes) spawn in infinitely and they don't drop any loot, they do give META ship skill exp however.
+Clearing all Rally points spawns the Teleporter and some chests (the clearing box usually has high tier loot).
+In big maps (9 rooms) clearing 2 rally points will spawn a humanoid siren which will chase the closest fleet down but doesn't drop any loot upon defeat.

 #### Siren Weather Control Device:
-Does what it said on the tin, go to it to disable whatever weather anomaly surrounding the Rally Points (water currents, windstorms, ice floes, fog, etc).
-Doesn't have any defensive ambush fleet on it.
+What it says on the tin.
+Go to it to disable whatever weather anomaly is surrounding the Rally Points (water currents, windstorms, ice floes, fog, etc).
+Does not have any defensive ambush fleet on it.

 #### Siren Data Center
-A plus formation of obstacle constructs that spawn with a couple EMP tiles and 2 hidden Meowfficer nodes.
+A plus (+) formation of obstacle constructs that spawn with a couple EMP tiles and 2 hidden Meowfficer nodes.
 If scanning mode doesn't reveal the meowfficer nodes right away, moving into the 5x5 room and (maybe) stepping on all of 3 EMP tiles will spawn them.
 ![](https://i.imgur.com/lWk3HpC.png)

 #### Paired switches: